ory/keto-client-java/java/docs/OryAccessControlPolicyRole.md

 # OryAccessControlPolicyRole

-oryAccessControlPolicyRole represents a group of users that share the same role.
+OryAccessControlPolicyRole oryAccessControlPolicyRole represents a group of users that share the same role.
 A role could be an administrator, a moderator, a regular user or some other sort of role.
 ## Properties

 Name | Type | Description | Notes